 A kids’ first sleepover is a childhood right of passage.
 And when it’s your kid’s turn to host the sleepover, it’s an even bigger deal.
 Whether you’re planning a sleepover for your child’s birthday party or just a special occasion for your son or daughter to hang out with best friends, one thing is certain: both you and your child want to create an epic night that no one will forget.
 So how can you prepare for a memorable sleepover party?
-Make sure you have all these must-have items to make for a fun night!
+Make sure you have all these must-have items and kids' sleepover ideas to make for a fun night!

 It’s no ordinary party.
 It’s a sleepover, which means pajamas are a pretty important part of the festivities.
 Why not use the sleepover as an excuse to treat your child to brand-new pajamas?
 Make a day of it and take your kids shopping so they can pick out the pajamas they want to wear.
 Have them shop for pajamas that best suit their personal style and that they’ll love to show off to their friends.
 There are plenty of fun designs and colors to choose from, like rainbow pajamas.
 There are also super cool glow-in-the-dark pajamas with designs like rocket ships, race cars, dinosaurs, and even pizza slices!
 Finally, sleepovers around the holiday season call for festive matching pajamas, like super cozy plaid flannel pajamas or even a plush red robe.

 Go the extra mile and stock up on some fuzzy boys' slippers in addition to new pajamas.
 If your child’s sleepover party is a birthday celebration, consider swapping out traditional goodie bags for slippers for each of the guests.
 If purchasing a pair of slippers for all the sleepover attendees is a little too costly—especially if you anticipate having lots of kids—opt for fuzzy, colorful socks instead.
 Kids will love a pair of warm, fun socks with bright colors or cute designs.